topepo/C5.0/README.md

 Other resources:

 *  More details on C5.0 can be found in [_Applied Predictive Modeling_](http://appliedpredictivemodeling.com/).
-*  Details on the class probability computations can be found in this [blog post](http://appliedpredictivemodeling.com/blog/2015/9/8/c50-predicted-probability-shrinkage).
 *  A presentation on the model can be found [here](https://static1.squarespace.com/static/51156277e4b0b8b2ffe11c00/t/51e7e42ce4b0fd2e32684bca/1374151724529/user_C5.0.pdf)